Pack3tL0ss/ConsolePi/README.md

     - Connection options for locally attached serial adapters
     - Connection options for serial adapters connected to remote ConsolePis (discovered via mdns or cloud-sync as described [here](#consolepi-cluster--cloud-config))
-    - sub-menu to automate distribution of ssh keys to remote ConsolePis.<br>
+    - sub-menu to automate distribution of ssh keys to remote ConsolePis.
-      >*Distributing SSH keys allows you to securely connect to the remote adapter seemlessly without the need to enter a password.*
+      > *Distributing SSH keys allows you to securely connect to the remote adapter seemlessly without the need to enter a password.*
     - Remote Shell sub-menu, providing options to ssh directly to the shell of one of the remote ConsolePis
     - Power Control sub-menu if power relays have been defined (as described [here](#power-control))
     - Refresh option: If Cloud-Sync is enabled ConsolePi only reaches out to the cloud when the refresh option is used, *NOT* during initial menu-load.
 Refresh will detect any new serail adapters directly attahced, as well as connect to Gdrive to sync.